Reset-Type-Studio/Glyphs-Scripts/README.md

 # Glyphs Scripts Collection by Reset Type Studio 🧑🏻‍💻

-(Under construction) This is a collection of scripts designed to streamline workflows in **Glyphs App**.
+This is a collection of scripts designed to streamline workflows in **Glyphs App**.

 ---